 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in applying the College's accounting policies.

 Basis of accounting

-The financial statements are prepared on a going concern basis under the historical cost convention modified by the revaluation of certain fixed assets and in accordance with applicable United Kingdom Accounting Standards.
+The financial statements are prepared on a going concern basis under the historical cost convention.